-Cranberry Cotoneaster will grow to be about 3 feet tall at maturity, with a spread of 5 feet.
+Tom Thumb Cotoneaster will grow to be about 12 inches tall at maturity, with a spread of 3 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 30 years.

 This shrub does best in full sun to partial shade.
 It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
 It is not particular as to soil type or pH, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This species is not originally from North America.
+This is a selected variety of a species not originally from North America.